Life is short, and it is up to you to make it sweet. – Sarah Louise Delany

 Mark’s research led him to an exciting initiative from The Ginger People called the FIJI Ginger Project.
 He found that The Ginger People’s global search for the world’s best ginger lead them to Viti Levu, Fiji.
 With one of the most pristine ecosystems in the world, nutrient-rich soil and natural irrigation from tropical rainfall, Fiji produces some of the world’s purest ginger.
 Using sustainable practices that build – rather than deplete – soil health, their farming partners rotate their ginger crops with cassava, taro, and other annual crops to maintain the integrity and productivity of the local ecosystem.
 The ginger is cultivated by small family farms in Fiji’s Naitasiri rainforest and Pacific Harbour region and processed at a new facility that provides sustainable jobs for the locals.

-Excited to find that The Ginger People not only offered the tastiest ginger, but that it was grown using sustainable practices, supporting family farms, and local employment, Mark got to work creating what has become one of our most celebrated nut butters, Almond Ginger.
-With just three ingredients, fresh-roasted heirloom Mission almonds, sea salt, and crystalized ginger, it is both rich and vibrant, and absolutely perfect spread on warm waffles or right out of the jar!
+Excited to find that The Ginger People not only offered the tastiest ginger, but that it was grown using sustainable practices, supporting family farms, and local employment, Mark got to work creating what has become one of our most celebrated nut butters, Fiji Ginger Almond Butter with Sea Salt.
+With just three ingredients, fresh-roasted heirloom Mission almonds, sea salt, and crystallized ginger, it is both rich and vibrant, and absolutely perfect spread on warm waffles or right out of the jar!